-Young Toddlers and Pre Primary/ 15 months - 48 months
+Young Toddlers and Pre Primary Program: 15 months - 48 months

 This programs helps child make gentle transition from the family setting into the classroom environment.
 The first and fundamental activities are the Exercises of Practical Life, those daily activities which the adult carries out in order to maintain his environment.
 Pre-Primary classroom environment is carefully prepared as natural extension of the child's home.
 Practically from the moment of birth, the child enters this adult maintained environment and becomes very familiar with these common activities.

 For the adult, these activities are functional, practical and outwardly directed.
 At a very early age, the child shows a strong urge to associate with them by wanting to perform them.
 For the child, though, these exercises themselves are the purpose.
 The child’s unconscious urge to perform them is from within.
 They provide the means by which the child develops and strengthens unity of thought, will and action.
 Among other values, the child develops a habit of conscious constructive activity, intelligent and responsible contact with her/his environment which lays the basis for later more penetrating and even abstract exploration, concentration, independence and social interactions.

 These Exercises of Practical Life partly consist of four groups:

 - Looking After the Inanimate Environment (cleaning, polishing, sweeping, etc.)

 - Looking After Oneself (putting on shoes, hand washing, etc.)